ShaikAbdulKabeer/Text2Speech/README.md

 To install the required libraries, you can use pip install command:

-pip install tkinter
+pip install tkinter;
-pip install gTTS
+pip install gTTS;
-pip install playsound
+pip install playsound;

 In this project, we add a message which we want to convert into voice and click on play button to play the voice of that text message.